-We may need to make changes to our policies and notices from time to time where the processing of personal data is impacted.
+We may need to make changes to our policies and notices from time to time, where the processing of personal data is impacted, within the limitation set out by GDPR and the applicable data protection legislation.
 When we have made changes we will update the Privacy Notices on our website for you to read.

 Malcolm Hollis contact details

 If you have any questions, require further information or wish to complain, please contact us.

 If you wish to write to one of our offices, please follow this link: http://www.malcolmhollis.com/contact/

 Or post to: Battersea Studios, 80-82 Silverthorne Road, London.
 SW8 3HE

 The Information Commissioner (ICO) is the UK regulator of the Data Protection Act 1998 and now the regulator for the GDPR.

 Spanish Data Protection Agency (Agencia Española de Protección de Datos) (AEPD)

 Republic of Ireland